iadvize/documentation/docs/javascript-callbacks.md

 ### onSatisfactionAnswered

-Triggered when the visitor answers the satisfaction survey.
+Triggered when the visitor has answered all the questions in the satisfaction survey.

 #### Example: